rodrigolemos/rodrigolemos/README.md

 ### Hi there, I'm Rodrigo 👋

-- 🌱 Currently learning TypeScript, Python and Java
+- 🌱 Currently learning Python and Java
-- 💬 Some experience with ReactJS, NodeJS and PHP
+- 💬 Experience with Typescript, React, NodeJS and PHP
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/rodrigolemosrl)